 In this paper, we present new evidence that a simple contracting arrangement can induce improvements in crop quality via the adoption of a new technology.
 Farmers who adopt this technology in areas where quality would otherwise be low produce significantly higher-quality groundnuts.
-The contracting arrangement improves commercial outcomes at cooperatives, with treatment effects concentrated among newer cooperative members, farmers who consume their production, and farmers who are more reciprocal and patient.
-These findings have important implications for contract design, particularly in environments with low enforcement capabilities.
+The contracting arrangement improves commercial outcomes at cooperatives, with treatment effects concentrated among farmers who are more reciprocal and patient.
+The contract increases technology adoption two years after the study, but there is significant disadoption by previously treated farmers.
+These findings have important implications for contract design, particularly in environments with low enforcement capabilities and where contracts involve using previously-unknown technologies or techniques.